Pluto Press (London), August 2020

 Exploring Degrowth is a short introduction to the movement — an engaging read and excellent explanation of its various, sometimes contradictory tendencies … Liegey and Nelson set out a detailed pathway by which the degrowth movement might shape postcapitalist society.
 Terry Leahy, ‘Degrowth’, Arena Quarterly 4: Re-Worlding: A Post-Pandemic Future, pp. 95–98

 Overall, the book fullfils the promise evoked by its title.
 It takes the reader along an exploration into the field of degrowth from the perspective of two well-established scholars and their experience especially in Europe and Australia.
 The writing benefits from the close relation to activist practices and community initiatives.
 It outlines historical roots and contemporary contradictions as well as the positive value of degrowth for tackling a global crisis on a finite planet.
 It also includes a short glossary with key terms of the book from autonomy, commons, municipalism, post-development to transhumanism.
 However, it is also an activist book that takes a clear stance on the degrowth movement, positions it as a solution to manifold problems and locates the author’s own proposal – the ‘unconditional autonomy allowance’ as a core concern emerging from degrowth.
-From Christian Lamker’s review
+From the site of Christian Lamker — book review

 Front Matter (lists of figures and boxes, acknowledgments, glossary)